JetBrains/Qodana/topics/before-running-qodana.md

 <link-summary>You can use the bootstrap key to prepare your project for analyzing by Qodana.</link-summary>

-When %instance% runs on your project, it tries to figure out the build system and project structure by itself.
-If %instance% cannot figure out the project structure, it will run the inspections nevertheless, but some inspections may report that they cannot find classes, packages, files or cannot resolve references.
-In these cases, %instance% needs a bit of help.
-Typical actions to prepare the project for Qodana are:
+During analyses, %product% linters may report that some inspections cannot find classes, packages, files or cannot resolve references although linters related to [JVM](jvm.md), [.NET](dotnet.md) and [Golang](golang.md) try to figure out the build system and project structure automatically.
+In these cases, %instance% needs a bit of help:

 * Install third-party packages or libraries
 * Run a program that sets up the build environment